Churn prevention

 Brands use churn prevention campaigns to win back customers who have not purchased within defined time windows, such as 90 days, 120 days, or even up to 2 years.
 The length of the defined time window and the types of promotions and offers you will send depends on your goals for each audience within the churn prevention campaign.

-It’s Not You, It’s My Data: A helpful book about churn prevention campaigns
+It’s Not You, It’s My Data: A short book about churn prevention campaigns

 It's not you, it's my data